Skip to content Skip to navigation

 Image

-Red twig dogwood (Cornus sericea) stressed by drought with a chronic infection by Botryosphaeria s.l. on the UMass campus.
+Red twig dogwood (Cornus sericea) on the UMass campus stressed by soil compaction and drought with a chronic infection from Botryosphaeria s.l.
 Photo by N. Brazee

 Image